sage-code/maj/verbs.md

 * jo lofu zu   = I influence him
 * tu sonu lofu = You are influenced

-For next example example we use verb root "pag":
+For next example we use verb root "pag":

 * paga = payment
 * pagu = pay